-TARGET: 80% satisfaction from Western Region businesses participating in business development events.
-STATUS/KPI: In progress.
+80% satisfaction from Western Region businesses participating in business development events.

+In progress.
 Council continues to seek feedback from participants at events to allow us to continually improve our programs.

-COMMENT: The Economic Development team have hosted two events this quarter and supported an additional two events.
+The Economic Development team have hosted six events this quarter.
 100% of respondents to surveys when asked how they would rate the events hosted by the City of Charles Sturt said the events were good, very good or excellent.
-A YourSay page has been created to host the annual Business Survey 2023 this will help to inform the development of future support and business development events.